SpencerPinegar/Ad-Board-Scraper-Analyzer/README.rst

 1. You must have a mySQL database set up with 4 tables within it - I call this Database KSL_WebScraper:
     First, set up an independent database using the SQL table templates.
 After this is done you can customize connection settings in the setting.txt file.
-This allows the web scraper to accumilate data so you can make a more informed             decision when buying your vehicle
+This allows the web scraper to accumulate data so you can make a more informed decision when buying your vehicle

 2. Set up Twilio/Email:
     To be notified of the good deals you must have a Twilio or Gmail account.
-This can easily be done, go to twilio's           website and applying for a twilio api key and password.
+This can easily be done, go to twilio's website and applying for a twilio API key and password.
 When this is set up you can enter the relevant information into the settings.txt file.

 3. Finish Customizing the Settings file: